surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 This opens the location where factory patches, wavetables and other configuration files are stored.

 #### Set Custom User Data Folder
-As its name suggests, it allows the user to change where user patches will be saved.
+As its name suggests, it allows you to change where user patches will be saved.

 #### Rescan All Data Folders